Ψαλτικοί προορισμοί στο διαδίκτυο / Psaltic destinations on the internet

 Karim El Far - Orthodoxia Radio

 Sub-deacon's Karim El Far's web site.
-Lots of audio samples, video and instructional texts.
+Lots of audio samples, video and instructional

 CDs for sale.
 Liturgy in English using Byzantine music.
 And much more.